Vadal Alexander

-Vadal Alexander (born March 23, 1994) is an American professional football guard.
+Vadal Alexander (born March 23, 1994) is an American former professional football player who was a guard in the National Football League (NFL).
 He was selected by the Oakland Raiders in the seventh round of the 2016 NFL draft.
-Alexander played college football at LSU for four years, but all those wins were vacated after he was determined to be ineligible because his father received embezzled funds from a booster.
+Alexander played college football for four years with the LSU Tigers, but all their wins were vacated after he was determined to be ineligible because his father received embezzled funds from a booster.

 Early life

 A native of Buford, Georgia, Alexander attended Buford High School, where he was a two-time Georgia AA First Team All-State offensive lineman as a junior and senior.
 In his senior season, the Buford Wolves went 14–1 and finished as GHSA Class AA runner-up, being upset in the state final by Calhoun.
 After his senior season, Alexander participated in the Under Armour All-America Game.

 Regarded as a four-star recruit by Rivals.com, Alexander was ranked as the No. 11 offensive guard prospect in the class of 2012.
 Alexander chose Louisiana State over offers from Alabama, Auburn, Georgia Tech, and South Carolina.